Victoria Cross Winners

 Drewry, Midshipman George L. VC

-George Drewry VC was born on 3rd November 1894, the son of Thomas and Mary Drewry of 58 Claremont Road, Forest Gate.
-He attended Merchant Taylors' School in the City of London.
+George Drewry VC was born on 3rd November 1894, the son of Thomas and Mary Drewry, at 53 Haslemere (now Kitchener) Road, Forest Gate.
+The family later moved to 15 Hampton Road, Forest Gate, and then to 58 Claremont Road, Forest Gate.
+George attended Merchant Taylors' School in the City of London.

 Drewry, Midshipman George L. VC